eduardogarciaIT/hybrid-ad-infrastructure/README.md

 <img width="1365" height="762" alt="image" src="https://github.com/user-attachments/assets/5c0698ff-c4ad-41ac-bb06-eb170afae6d3" />

-**6. Jira Service Management**
+**6. ServiceNow IT Service Management (ITSM)**

-A Jira Service Management portal was configured to simulate help desk workflows.
-Simulated user tickets (e.g., password resets) were generated and documented through the portal to mimic a real-world IT support lifecycle.
+To simulate an enterprise help desk lifecycle, a ServiceNow developer instance was integrated with the Microsoft tenant.
+An Incident ticket was generated for a simulated user access issue, assigned to the appropriate IT support queue, and tracked through resolution, demonstrating proper ITIL-aligned service management.

+[Drag and drop your ServiceNow/Entra Integration screenshot here]

-[Drag and drop your Jira ticket screenshot here]
+[Drag and drop your ServiceNow Ticket Resolution screenshot here]